andro-devs/blockfrost-secure-webhooks/README.md

 ### Build Docker Image
 ```
 # This command builds the image locally and tags it for pushing to Google's registry (GCR).
-# Important: Attach the "--platform linux/amd64" if built on arm (MacOS) architecture!
+# Important: Attach the "--platform linux/amd64" when you built it on arm (MacOS) architecture!

 docker build --platform linux/amd64 -t us-central1-docker.pkg.dev/blockfrost-webhook/dart-webhooks/blockfrost-secure-webhook:latest . --no-cache